inducer/relate/doc/content.rst

 On system lock-in
 -----------------

-One key feature of CourseFlow is that the content you write for it is versatile and easy to repurpose.
-To start, everything you write for CourseFlow is just a readable, plain text file, so there are no retrieval or interpretation issues.
+One key feature of RELATE is that the content you write for it is versatile and easy to repurpose.
+To start, everything you write for RELATE is just a readable, plain text file, so there are no retrieval or interpretation issues.

 Next, the `pandoc <http://johnmacfarlane.net/pandoc/>`_ tool can be used to